syncfusion-content/maui-docs/MAUI/ImageEditor/Transform.md

 ---
 layout: post
-title: Transform in .NET MAUI ImageEditor control | Syncfusion
+title: Transform in .NET MAUI ImageEditor Control | Syncfusion
-description: Learn here all about Transform in Syncfusion .NET MAUI ImageEditor (SfImageEditor) control and more.
+description: Learn here all about how to Transform in Syncfusion .NET MAUI ImageEditor (SfImageEditor) control and more.
 platform: MAUI
 control: SfImageEditor
 documentation: ug